ArmaanLeg3nd/react-easing-scroll/README.md

 	- Starts with zero initial and final speeds, with bouncy motion at the start and end.
 ```

-A good reference for all the easings can be found at [easings.net](http://easings.net/)
+All the easing effects except linear can be found at [easings.net](http://easings.net/)

 <!-- #### Changelog
 - [See the CHANGELOG](./CHANGELOG.md) -->